 Active Bystander Training

 ‘Active Bystander’ is an innovative and award-winning training session which provides skills to challenge unacceptable behaviours, including those which may have become normalised over time.
-Places can be booked for these 75 minute sessions in 2025 via the links below.
-Places are limited, so it’s important that if you can no longer attend, you contact us at ggc.staffexperience@nhs.scot so that your place can be offered to a colleague.
+Places can be booked for these 75 minute sessions in 2025/26 via our Cut It Out page on Staffnet.
+If you are an NHSGGC employee and unable to access Staffnet, please email ggc.staffexperience@nhs.scot with your name, job title and work base, so that we can book you on.

 Six Resources you can use to help make your workplace inclusive and welcoming.